Blazerush

-BlazeRush is a top-down vehicular combat video game, developed by the Russian studio Targem Games.
-The game was released on PlayStation 3 and PC Steam via in October 2014.
-November 19, 2014 saw the release of the first update 1.0.1. for PC users.
-On February 19, 2019 the game was released for the Nintendo Switch.
+BlazeRush is a vehicular combat video game, developed by the Russian studio Targem Games.
+The game was released on PlayStation 3 and PC via Steam in October 2014.
+The first update 1.0.1. was released one month later on November 19 for PC users.
+The game was released to the Nintendo Switch in February 2019.

 Gameplay

 BlazeRush is an arcade racing game where players compete with each other on various thematic tracks.
 The main goal of the race is to cross the finish line first.
 During the race, players can pick up various weapons with different characteristics.
 Weapons can be used both for attack and defense.
-You can also find a number of boosters, such as nitro, rocket and pulse variations on the road.
+The players can also find a number of boosters, such as nitro, rocket and pulse variations on the road.

 Unlike most traditional races, BlazeRush puts emphasis on split-screen local multiplayer, allowing 4 players at once, as well as the possibility to drop into the game at any time.